 Natural History Museum of Denmark, the Palm House & Geological Museum

-The museum is a result of a merger of Copenhagen’s Zoological Museum, Geological Museum, Botanical Museum and Central Library, and Botanical Gardens – The museum focuses on nature-based on the background of these four long-standing institutions.
-It was merged in 2004 and it has a collection of exhibits for over four centuries.
+The museum is a result of a merger of Copenhagen’s Zoological Museum, Geological Museum, Botanical Museum and Central Library, and Botanical Gardens – The museum focuses on nature based on the background of these four long-standing institutions.
+It was merged in 2004 and it has had a collection of exhibits for over four centuries.

 Returning to Denmark after passing through the Palm House, I headed to the Geological Museum section of the cluster, there was a temporary exhibition showcasing meteorites from outer space; followed by an impressive collection of gems, crystals, minerals, and rocks from all over the world (this is definitely for those who are fascinated by rocks).